palm tree toxic to cats?

 Investigating Toxicity in My Cat

-Recognizing if your cat has ingested a Sago Palm is crucial.
-Symptoms often appear within 12 hours of ingestion.
+Recognizing if your cat has swallowed a part of the Sago Palm is top priority.

 If you suspect they've eaten some part of a Sago, watch for one or more of these possible warning signs: